This post may contain affiliate links that help support the blog when you make a purchase

 - My political apathy– I really believe my generation and the generations to follow will be better informed about what can happen if you don’t vote than any other.

 - The habit of holding a strong opinion without knowing the entire argument – this is actually a pet peeve of mine.
-Every argument has nuances.
-Don’t stare so long at one side of the coin that you forget the other one.

 - A spouse – nothing like a failed marriage to make you do some serious reflection on who you are and what you want out of life.